Idlib Governorate clashes (June 2020)

-The Idlib Governorate clashes (June 2020) were a series of armed confrontations between Hayat Tahrir al-Sham (HTS) and the Be Steadfast Operations room, led by the Guardians of Religion Organization.
-The conflict began after HTS arrested the leader of the Ansar al-Din Front, Abu Salah Al-Uzbeki, and a dissenting leader of a group within HTS.
+The Idlib Governorate clashes (June 2020) were a series of armed confrontations between Hay'at Tahrir al-Sham (HTS) and the So Be Steadfast Operations Room, led by the Guardians of Religion Organization (HaD).
+The conflict began after HTS arrested the leader of the Ansar al-Din Front, Abu Salah al-Uzbeki, and a dissenting leader of a group within HTS, Abu al-Malik al-Talli.

 Background

 On 5 March 2020, a cease-fire was agreed to between Russia and Turkey, ending the battle for the province that began in December 2019.
 Several hard-line jihadist groups rejected the ceasefire.
-On 12 June, the Be Steadfast Operations Room was formed, to continue violating the cease-fire.
+On 12 June, the So Be Steadfast Operations Room was formed, to continue violating the cease-fire.

-Hayat Tahrir al-Sham was engaged in a campaign of arrests of opponents and extremist fighters in areas of Idlib province under its control.
-HTS arrested several leaders of the new operations room, including Abu Salah Al-Uzbeki, leader of the Ansar al-Din Front, and dissenter Abu Malik al-Tali, leader of the Muqatileen al-Ansar Brigade which defected from HTS.
+Hay'at Tahrir al-Sham was engaged in a campaign of arrests of opponents and extremist fighters in areas of Idlib province under its control.
+HTS arrested several leaders of the new operations room, including al-Uzbeki, leader of the Ansar al-Din Front, and dissenter Abu al-Malik al-Talli, leader of the Ansar Fighters Brigade which defected from HTS.

 The Guardians of Religion Organization set up several checkpoints in areas west of Idlib city, and refused to dismantle them according to HTS.

 Timeline

-In response to the arrests of several senior leaders, the Be Steadfast Operations Room deployed fighters to checkpoints in the areas of Armanaz, Arab Said, and Malas.
+In response to the arrests of several senior leaders, the So Be Steadfast Operations Room deployed fighters to checkpoints in the areas of Armanaz, Arab Said, and Malas.
 HTS put its fighters throughout the province on high alert.

 On 23 June, according to pro-government Al-Masdar News, fighting began between the two sides.
 The Guardians of Religion Organization captured Idlib Central Prison, and the Kansarwah factory, as well as several housing blocks west of Idlib city.
 Clashes continued until the end of the day, temporarily halting before resuming the following day.

 On 24 June, the two sides brought in vehicles and soldiers to their areas and checkpoints.
-HTS attacked the Be Steadfast Operations Room's stronghold of Arab Said with tanks and artillery, leading to clashes between the two sides with heavy weapons, while clashes resumed west of Idlib city.
+HTS attacked the So Be Steadfast Operations Room's stronghold of Arab Said with tanks and artillery, leading to clashes between the two sides with heavy weapons, while clashes resumed west of Idlib city.
 Hurras al-Din fighters attacked the Al-Yaqoubiya village checkpoint, and seized control from Tahrir al-Sham.
 Janudiyah was also seized.
 Multiple roads between towns witnessing fighters were cut, as civilians fled from Arab Said, which witnessed heavy fighting.
-9 fighters from either side were killed, and four civilians were injured in the clashes.
+Nine fighters from either side were killed, and four civilians were injured in the clashes.
 However, according to Al-Masdar, clashes continued around the western outskirts of Idlib as the Guardians of Religion Organization advanced towards the city reportedly capturing ground from HTS.